WPChill/strong-testimonials/readme.txt

 * Numerous code optimizations and PHP notice & error fixes.
 * Using native WordPress functions and style, a best practice that makes it faster and futureproof and helps it play well with others.
 * Multisite compatible with [Proper Network Activation](http://wordpress.org/plugins/proper-network-activation/) plugin.
 See FAQ below.
-* A unique custom post type name of "wpm-testimonial" to prevent conflicts with other testimonial plugins (an infrequent but nonetheless valid approach).
+* A unique custom post type name of "wpm-testimonial" to prevent conflicts with other testimonial plugins (an infrequent but possible occurrence).

 Display